Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Shovel

-Adventuring gear, 20 sp, S.
+Adventuring gear, 20 sp, M.

 Working for 1 hour, you can use a Shovel to dig a hole that is 5 feet on each side in soil or similar material.